revathi7210/CalRoute/README.md

 # CalRoute

-An AI‑powered intelligent daily planner that automatically schedules your tasks and events by integrating calendar data, to‑do lists, and real‑time location inputs—optimizing your day for maximum efficiency.
+An AI‑powered intelligent daily planner that automatically schedules your tasks and events by integrating calendar data, to‑do lists, and real‑time location inputs optimizing your day for maximum efficiency.

 ---